mrbusche/backseatfan.com/_posts/2010-02-28-jason-kidd-elbows-mike-woodson.md

 <div class="entry">
   <p>
     <br /> Jason Kidd Elbows Mike Woodson for being on the court.
 Kidd drew a technical for this, because Woodson was on the court.
 Maybe he shouldn't have thrown an elbow, maybe fake fall, which could have started a really great brawl.
-And sweet news headlines &#8220;Coach attacks Kidd&#8221; , &#8220;Coach Trips Kidd during game&#8221;.
+And sweet news headlines "Coach attacks Kidd" , "Coach Trips Kidd during game".
   </p>
 </div>